Cortisol, Cravings and GLP-1: How Stress Hijacks Appetite and Belly Fat

 2. How does stress disrupt the gut microbiome?

-Stress lowers SCFA production, reduces serotonin, weakens GLP-1 signaling, and increases inflammatory species — all of which intensify hunger and cravings.
+Stress lowers SCFA production, disrupts gut barrier and intestinal lining health, weakens GLP-1 signaling, and increases inflammatory species — all of which intensify hunger and cravings.

 3. Does cortisol suppress GLP-1?